Psycomentis06/rbk-coding-challenges/README.md

 ### RBK-Coding-Challenges

-This is monorepo for all RBK challenges (hopefully we have more) ☺️
+This is a monorepo for all RBK challenges (hopefully we have more) ☺️